minamijoyo/tfmigrate/README.md

 - A migration file must be written in the HCL2.
 - The extension of file must be `.hcl`(for HCL native syntax) or `.hcl.json`(for HCL JSON syntax).

-There are no rules for naming files for now, but we will limit it when we add support for an history management feature.
+There are no rules for naming files for now.

 ### migration block